KentaaNL/buckaruby/README.md

 To retrieve a specification about what needs to be sent with transaction request, you can use the method `specify_transaction`.
 The parameter `payment_method` is optional.
 When supplied it will only send the specification for that payment method.

-This request is also used by the `payment_methods` call, to determine which services (payment methods) are enabled in Buckaroo.
+This request is also used by the `payment_methods` method to determine which services (payment methods) are enabled in Buckaroo.

 ```ruby
 response = gateway.specify_transaction(payment_method: Buckaruby::PaymentMethod::IDEAL)